Oblivious Stochastic Composite Optimization

 \subsection{Smoothed oracle}

 In the first part of the experiments, we run simulations using the smoothed stochastic oracle suggested in \cite{daspremont2014stochastic}.
-This reference provides an estimation of the smoothness constant $L$, but the authors mention that it could be over-estimating the parameter in practice.
-We have run the the method in \cite{GL12} using prior knowledge on $L$, and the Levy method \cite{levy2018online} using prior knowledge on $D$.
+This reference provides an estimation of the smoothness constant $L$, but the authors mention that it could be overestimating the parameter in practice.
+As a benchmark, we have run the method in \cite{GL12} using prior knowledge on $L$, and the Levy method \cite{levy2018online} using prior knowledge on $D$.

 The first results in Fig.~\ref{graph-smooth} show that the current over-estimation of $L$ and $D$ slows down significantly both Lan and Levy's algorithms.
 In order to give an advantage to these methods, we also investigate the use of hyper-parameter tuning.
-We also observe that the sparse case is well handled by our algorithms whereas the Levy adaptive algorithm still keeps conservative step-sizes.
+We observe that the sparse case is well handled by our algorithms, whereas the Levy adaptive algorithm still keeps conservative step sizes.

 We notice that, at least in high dimensions, these algorithms' performance is dramatically improved by hyper-parameter tuning (see Fig.~\ref{graph-smooth-2}).
 In particular, our method still appears to be substantially faster than the alternatives.